top of page

 Can a flooded battery be maintenance-free?

-No, a flooded battery can’t be maintenance-free because it losses water due to electrolysis during charging.
+No, a flooded battery can’t be maintenance-free because it loses water due to electrolysis during charging.
 Hence, it needs time to time water filling.
 Without water filling, flooded batteries will lose their backup capacity and get overheated.

 Can a flooded battery be sealed?

 No, a flooded battery can’t be sealed because produces a significant amount of gasses during charging over 80% due to electrolysis.
-And these gases needed to be discharged into the air.
+And these gases need to be discharged into the air.
 If you try to seal a flooded battery, these gases will produce a huge pressure inside it and this pressure will result in an explosion.

 Do flooded batteries need to be vented?